Separation & Divorce Help and Counselling

 Divorce: When Life Stops

-When a wife leaves her husband, or when a husband leaves his wife, the result usually produces (on at least one person), a devastating wake of pain that can last a lifetime.
-Breaking a marriage is more than just terminating a legal contract, it is the severing of commitments once formed on deep emotional and spiritual bonds.
-Divorce is painful.
-It tears and rips hearts and lives apart without regard.
+Separation tears and rips hearts and lives apart, especially when their are children involved (and sadly, there usually are).
 Even though it is the choice of one or two people, it can act like an impersonal machine, with no regard to anything sacred.
-To someone caught in its grip, it can feel like there is no way out, and the feelings of helplessness and desperation are overwhelming as life becomes like that of a prisoner chained to a sinking ship
+To someone caught in its grip, it can feel like there is no way out, and the feelings of helplessness and desperation are overwhelming as life becomes like that of a prisoner chained to a sinking ship.

-When two people make a commitment to be with each other and join in marriage, they enter into an emotional, spiritual, and legally binding contract.
-Breaking that promise by ending the relationship, leads to tremendous emotional turmoil and consequences for all, not simply on the person who leaves or the spouse who was left behind, but also on children, and potentially numerous other current and future connected relationships.
-According to the United States Census Bureau, there were approximately 2,279,000 new marriages in 2005.
-That translates to about 7.8% of the population that decided to marry.
-Of those couples, 38% (or 3.7% percent of the population) will choose to end their marriage.
-This of course, does not include couples in common law Relationships.
+Terminating a committed relationship with children invovled, leads to tremendous emotional turmoil and consequences.
+In nearly every case where a marriage dissolves, the long term harm put on children when a parent leaves is not truly taken into consideration.
+According to the United States Census Bureau nearly 40% of married couples will choose to end their relationship in divorce.
+This of course, does not include couples in common law relationships.
 And while this may be a conscious choice by at least one person in the marriage, if there are children involved, they simply become innocent bystanders, and the effects on them may last a lifetime.

 The fallout of separation can be devastating.
 While some divorces are mutual, this is not typically the case.
 Usually there is one person who leaves and one person who wants to save the marriage but helpless to stop the person leaving.
 The person who is left behind often suffers a great deal more than the individual who leaves since this person may have fought hard to save the marriage, yet ultimately could not.
 The discarded spouse feels overwhelmingly inadequate, unworthy, and abandoned; sometimes without hope.
 This person may find that simply living daily life is insurmountable as the will to even get up and live again crashes in beneath a crushing wave of agony.
 For the one who was left behind, finding help and support from friends, family and counselling is very important.
 No matter how deep the pain, there is always hope for a brighter tomorrow.